 Once you have got an idea of the cost per page for printing at home or in the office, you will be able to better calculate and forecast your printing costs.

 Now, if you are only printing out the odd letter or invoice, your printing at home costs will likely be on the lower side, and ink, while it does have an expiry date, tends to last a while.
 However, if you are printing out items in bulk, you are likely to find that your printing costs are high.
-This is where it may be worth investigating into having a store print your items, as many will offer a significant discount on bulk orders.
+This is where it may be worth investigating into having a color printing service print your items, as many will offer a significant discount on bulk orders.

 Generally, though, when it comes to smaller numbers of standard-sized printing, an office or home printer is usually the cheaper option.